icon

 Portable

-TENS units are small enough to fit in your pocket or clip to your belt so that you can bring them wherever you go.
-The subtle size and noninvasive electrodes also make it easy to use in public discreetly.
+TENS units are small enough to fit in your pocket or clip to your belt, so you can bring them wherever you go.
+Their subtle size and noninvasive electrodes also make them easy to use discreetly in public.

 Easy to Use

-TENS units may sound fancy and complicated, but they’re just as easy to use as an ice pack or heating pad.
-With a simple control panel and self-adhesive electrodes, you’ll get the relief you need without any hassle.
+TENS units may sound fancy and complicated, but they're as easy to use as an ice pack or heating pad.
+You'll get the relief you need without hassle with a simple control panel and self-adhesive electrodes.

 Cost Effective